qian-gu/RVAnt/doc/source/03_reference/pipeline.rst

 + resolve all hazards and issue instruction
 + read registers

-See :ref:`id` for details.
+See :ref:`id-stage` for details.

 Exection, Memory and Writeback
 -----------------------------------

-The exection of all instructions and writeback is performed in this stage.
+The exection and writeback of all instructions is performed in this stage.
 Most of instructions' exection is 1 cycle, while some multi-cycle instructions are list as below.

 Multi-Cycle instructions
 --------------------------